Components

 }

-In case the parent component contains several instances of the same child component, they can each be queried via template reference variable:
+In case the parent component contains several instances of the same child component, they can each be queried via template reference variables:

 // menu.component.html